-PIG_LATIN is a C program which converts an input file of English text into a file of "Pig Latin" text, by Don Dodson.
+PIG_LATIN, a C program which converts an input file of English text into a file of "Pig Latin" text, using a very obscure programming style, by Don Dodson.

 The program was the winner, in the "Most Humorous" category, of the annual International Obfuscated C Code Contest (IOCCC) - a contest you only want to win on purpose!

 To see why it was a winner, print out the code.
 Look at it.
 Look at it a long time.
 Realize that the C compiler sees nothing wrong with this code, and can compile it into a program that really does what it says it will do.